Nitsche methods for constrained problems in mechanics: Novel methods

+where $\Delta_h^2$ denotes the element-wise biharmonic operator.
+Note that the Nitsche method for plate obstacle problems were considered in~\cite{fabre2021nitsche}, which suggests that the Kirchhoff model can be suitable as long as the transverse compression of the plate can be neglected.

-The problem was solved numerically over $\Omega=(0,1)^2$, a gap of $g=0.05$, $f_1=100$, $f_2=0$ and $\alpha=\expnumber{1}{-2}$ using triangular Morley elements \cite{beirao2010posteriori}.
-Notice that the Morley element is quadratic and hence the element-wise biharmonic operator evaluates to zero.
-The numerical solution is displayed in Figure \ref{fig:2plate} and the approximated linear convergence rate in Figure \ref{fig:2plateconvergence}.
+The problem was solved numerically over $\Omega=(0,1)^2$, a gap of $g=0.05$, $f_1=100$, $f_2=0$ and $\alpha=10^{-2}$ using quadrilateral Bogner--Fox--Schmit elements~\cite{bogner1965generation}.
+The numerical solution is displayed in Figure \ref{fig:2plate} and the approximated quadratic convergence rate in Figure \ref{fig:2plateconvergence}.